 Michael’s Pro-Tip:

-Don’t wait for perfection.
-A simple, legally valid will created today is infinitely better than a perfect one you never get around to writing.
+Don’t wait for perfection, just be sure to read up on the most common estate planning mistakes people make A simple, legally valid will created today is infinitely better than a perfect one you never get around to writing.
 Start messy, but start now.

 - Avoid Probate Hassles: